rabidaudio/SwiftRedux/README.md

 You probably don't want all of these, so it is recommended to use one of the subspecs.
 See [Installation](#Installation).

+### Note

+While completely functional, this is still in beta and the API is subject to change.
+If you have suggestions or thoughts, I'd love to hear them.

 ## Example

 Start by defining your Actions, State, and transitions